mpadge/gender-conscious-routing/README.md

 (`wt_profile = "bicycle"`) infrastructure in cities.
-The `vehicular_foot` rows quantify the proportions of journeys or overall edge lengths (`_RAW`) for which pedestrian or bicycle infrastructure travels directly beside vehicular ways.
+The `vehicular_foot` rows quantify the proportions of journeys or overall edge lengths (`_RAW`) for which pedestrian or bicycle infrastructure travels directly beside vehicular ways, rather than on dedicated infrastructure.